 IS DRINKING AND DRIVING ILLEGAL?
 YES!…AND NO!

-Ask any officer if it’s against the law to drink and drive, that is, drink a “refreshing beverage” and then get in your car and drive…to the package store, or anywhere!
+Ask any officer if it’s against the law to drink and then drive, that is, drink an alcoholic beverage and then get in your car and drive anywhere!
 He will tell you a reluctant, NO.

-It’s not against the law to drink and drive.
-Even if you have an open container the mere activity of driving is not against the law.
-(The open container is, though… a Class C Misdemeanor.)
+It’s not against the law to drink and then drive.
+The mere activity of driving is not against the law.
+(However, if you or any passenger in your car has an open container that is Possession of an Open Container, … a Class C Misdemeanor.)

-It is against the law to drive while intoxicated… by having lost the normal use of your mental or physical faculties.
+But, it is against the law to drive while intoxicated… that is by having lost the ‘normal use of your mental or physical faculties’.

-However, these days, if you are driving your car with alcohol on your breath, you’re going to get arrested for DWI.
+However, these days, if you are driving with alcohol on your breath, you’re going to get arrested for DWI.
 It’s as simple as that.
-The billboards are true…Drink, Drive, Go To Jail.
+The billboards are true…Drink, Drive, Go to Jail.
+That’s not the law, but it is how the law is enforced.
 Their philosophy is, “you might beat the case, but you won’t beat the ride!”

 Contact us today for your free consultation.